Charles Schwab Review 2026: Is It Still the Best Broker for Most Investors?

 Is Charles Schwab safe for large amounts of money?

-Yes — and I mean genuinely yes, not just technically yes.
-Schwab is SIPC-insured up to $500,000 (including $250,000 for cash) and carries additional private insurance beyond that through Lloyd's of London.
-As a publicly traded company managing $9+ trillion in assets, it's about as stable as retail financial institutions get.
-You're not taking on meaningful counterparty risk here.
+Yes — genuinely yes, not just technically yes.
+Schwab is SIPC-insured up to $500,000 (including $250,000 for cash) and carries additional private insurance through Lloyd's of London.
+As a publicly traded company managing $9+ trillion in assets, it's about as stable as retail finance gets.
+You're not taking on meaningful risk here.

 Does Charles Schwab have a minimum deposit?

-No. You can open a standard Schwab brokerage account with $0.
-The Intelligent Portfolios robo-advisor requires a $5,000 minimum, but that's the only meaningful barrier to entry.
+No. Open a standard brokerage account with $0.
+The Intelligent Portfolios robo-advisor requires $5,000, but that's the only real barrier.

 How does Charles Schwab make money if trades are free?

-Good question, and the answer matters.
-Schwab makes money through several channels: payment for order flow (PFOF) on some orders, the interest spread on uninvested cash sitting in accounts, margin lending interest, advisory fees on premium services, and its banking operations.
-The cash drag in Intelligent Portfolios is a clean example of how "free" products still generate real revenue — just less transparently.
+Good question.
+Schwab makes money from payment for order flow (PFOF) on some trades, interest spreads on uninvested cash, margin lending interest, advisory fees on premium services, and banking operations.
+The cash sitting in Intelligent Portfolios is a clean example of how "free" products still generate real revenue — just less transparently.

 Is thinkorswim still available on Schwab in 2026?

 Yes.
-Following the TD Ameritrade acquisition, Schwab fully integrated thinkorswim and it remains available as a separate desktop application, web platform, and mobile app for all Schwab account holders at no additional cost.
+After the TD Ameritrade integration, Schwab kept thinkorswim available as a desktop app, web platform, and mobile app for all accounts at no cost.

 Can I trade options on Charles Schwab?

 Yes, at $0.65 per contract with no base commission.
-You'll need to apply for options approval, and the level you receive (Level 1 through Level 3) depends on your stated experience and account profile.
-Most people with some trading history get approved for at least Level 2 without much hassle.
+You'll need to apply for options approval, and your level (Level 1 through Level 3) depends on your stated experience and profile.
+Most people with some trading history get at least Level 2 without much trouble.

 How does Charles Schwab compare to Fidelity in 2026?

-Very close — annoyingly close, honestly.
-Fidelity has a slight edge on fractional shares (broader availability beyond the S&P 500) and offers zero-expense-ratio index funds that Schwab can't quite match.
-Schwab counters with thinkorswim's deeper trading platform and more physical branch locations (300+ vs Fidelity's 200+).
-For most investors, the differences are minor enough that you should just try both interfaces for 10 minutes and go with whichever feels more intuitive.
+Very close — annoyingly close, really.
+Fidelity has a slight edge on fractional shares (broader availability) and offers zero-expense-ratio index funds Schwab can't match.
+Schwab counters with thinkorswim's more powerful trading tools and more physical branches (300+ vs Fidelity's 200+).
+For most investors, these differences are small enough that you should just try both for a few minutes and go with what feels more natural.